Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: Physical properties

-Figure~\ref{fig:completeness} also shows how the SFR and $M_\star$ limits can change (as well as the size of each of these four regimes) depending on the completeness shape.
-We also depict the effect induced in the final galaxy distribution (histograms above), which has to be complete in both SFR and $M_\star$ (green).
+Figure~\ref{fig:completeness} also shows the impact of the completeness shape on our datasets.
+We depict the effect induced in the final galaxy distribution (histograms above), which has to be complete in both SFR and $M_\star$ (green).
 The amount of low-mass, highly star-forming galaxies (blue) below our $M_\star$ completeness and detectable SFR will be smaller if the slope of the completeness function at lower $M_\star$ becomes steeper (yellow curve in the second panel).
 Understanding the completeness function in terms of both $M_\star$ and SFR is thus key to avoiding biases induced by this galaxy population (see also \citealt{Simmonds2025}).

 On the other hand, at high redshifts, galaxies become increasingly faint, and their rest-frame UV emission is difficult to measure, which affects SFR completeness estimates.
 However, SFRs from these galaxies can be recovered through SED fitting, taking advantage of optical constraints.